 What if my O&P claim is denied

-The first step is to talk with your insurance and try to understand why it was denied.
+If your claim is denied, the first thing you should do is speak with the insurance company to understand why.
 Your contractor can assist you in this process.
-Sometimes it simply requires providing missing information or submitting additional photos.
-If this doesn’t work you can appeal the decision.
-The rarely needed but final option is hiring an insurance dispute attorney to pursue the case.
+Sometimes it’s as simple as submitting missing information or additional photos.
+If not, you can appeal the decision.
+The final option is hiring an insurance dispute attorney to pursue the case.

 Note: Peak Roofing & Construction provides this information based on over a decade of experience working with insurance companies and is not claiming to be legal experts on the topic.